File Input

 import '@awesome.me/webawesome/dist/components/file-input/file-input.js';

-To manually import this component from React, use the following code.
+To import this component for React 18 or below, use the following code:

-import WaFileInput from '@awesome.me/webawesome/dist/react/file-input';
+import WaFileInput from '@awesome.me/webawesome/dist/react/file-input/index.js';

 Slots